swiimii/swiimii.github.io/_pages/aboutme.markdown

 ---
 layout: page
-title: About Sam
+title: About Sam ✏️
 permalink: /AboutMe/
 ---

 Hello!
-I'm a Software Engineer at Siemens Digital Industries Software, working hard to improve my craft.
+I'm a Software Engineer working at Siemens Digital Industries Software, working hard to improve my craft.

 In my free time, I'm also an Indie Video Game Developer.
 My LLC, Dualikiwi Games, published <a href="/2025/02/24/dualikiwiSteamRelease.html" target="_blank">its first game</a> on Steam in 2025!